tilo/smarter_csv/README.md

 As the existing CSV libraries didn't fit my needs, I was writing my own CSV processing - specifically for use in connection with Rails ORMs like Mongoid, MongoMapper or ActiveRecord.
 In those ORMs you can easily pass a hash with attribute/value pairs to the create() method.
 The lower-level Mongo driver and Moped also accept larger arrays of such hashes to create a larger amount of records quickly with just one call.

 ### Examples

+The two main choices you have in terms of how to call `SmarterCSV.process` are:
+ * calling `process` with or without a block
+ * passing a `:chunk_size` to the `process` method, and processing the CSV-file in chunks, rather than in one piece.

 #### Example 1a: How SmarterCSV processes CSV-files as array of hashes:
 Please note how each hash contains only the keys for columns with non-null values.